saniyaz07/C-Suite2/README.md

 Accuracy : 93.75%

 The files :
-finalmusic contanin the cleaned dataset xgboost_model.pkl has the trained model musicrec and similarities file are used for app envusion file contain the report on the project
+finalmusic contanin the cleaned dataset , xgboost_model.pkl has the trained model , musicrec and similarities file are used for app, envision file contain the report on the project

 localhost link : http://localhost:8501/
   Local URL: http://localhost:8501